Nothing Is Fixed: On Stress, Meaning, and the Work of Becoming

 Stress, Subception, and the Body’s Wisdom

-Modern psychology offers several frameworks to explain this interplay:
+Modern psychology offers several ways to explain how this works:

 At home (Example):

 One parent comes home tense and irritable after work.
-They don’t say much, but their tone is short and their body is tight.
-Within minutes, the rest of the household feels on edge—kids become reactive, partners feel anxious or withdrawn.
-No one “caught” the stress through words; it spread through mood, posture, pacing, and emotional cues.
+They don’t say much, but their tone sounds short, and their body is tense.
+Within minutes, the rest of the household feels on edge.
+Kids become reactive, and partners become anxious or withdrawn.
+No one “caught” the stress through words; it spread through mood, posture, pacing, and affective signals.

 In a workplace (Example):